brassica-collective/handbook/content/brassica/handbook/Agreements/responsibilities_expectations.md

 3. The assurance that, once residing in an established house stewarded by the collective, I can stay as long as I meet all relevant responsibilities as a resident of that house and to the broader collective

 ## Review Conditions
-This agreement will be reviewed in any of the following conditions:
+This agreement (*Version: 4.1*) will be reviewed in any of the following conditions:
 1. Whenever a participant proposes an amendment to this agreement
 2. When any agreement in the set of Participation Agreements is amended
 3. Prior to the first participants living in a collectively stewarded site
 4. Every two years (if not otherwise reviewed in that time frame)

 ## Context & Assumptions